10 Maritime Recruitment Trends for 2020

 5. Candidates will be leaving their safe ports

 We have seen in previous years that many candidates were less active and simply finding their safe port in a storm.
 They wanted a safe, secure option to ride out the tough times.
 But the market is recovering and you can’t stay in port forever.
-We are now seeing that candidates who may not be entirely happy or are not fulfilling their ambitions in their current role are now making decisions to make a change in their career.
+We are now seeing that candidates who may not be entirely happy or are not fulfilling their ambitions in their current role are now making decisions to make a change in their careers.

 The second half of 2019 saw an increase in active candidates and we foresee this will only continue as 2020 progresses.